OUR TOWN Award Administration

-Applicants must notify the National Endowment for the Arts immediately of any significant changes in their project that occur after they have submitted their application.
-If the project or the organization’s capacity changes significantly before an award is made, the Arts Endowment may revise or withdraw the funding recommendation.
+Applicants must notify the NEA immediately of any significant changes in their project that occur after they have submitted their application.
+If the project or the organization’s capacity changes significantly before an award is made, the NEA may revise or withdraw the funding recommendation.

 Project Reporting and Evaluation

 We ask all applicants to define what they would like to achieve, how they will evaluate the degree to which it is achieved, and, upon completion of the project, what they have learned from their experiences.
 Such feedback need not entail large-scale or expensive evaluation efforts.
 You should do what is feasible and appropriate for your organization and project.
 When a grant is completed, you must submit a final report and answer questions detailing your accomplishments, who benefited, and the resulting impact of your project as well as list the involvement of key partners, funders, and artists.
 We recognize that some projects involve risk, and we want to hear about both your successes and failures.
-Failures can provide valuable learning experiences, and reporting them will have no effect on your ability to receive Arts Endowment funds in the future.
+Failures can provide valuable learning experiences, and reporting them will have no effect on your ability to receive NEA funds in the future.

-All Our Town grantees will be assigned the agency's strengthening communities objective.
-Before applying, review the reporting requirements for the agency’s strengthening communities objective.
+Before applying, review the Our Town reporting requirements for the agency’s Final Descriptive Reports.
+In your application, you will identify the strategies you expect to employ to strengthen your community through the arts.
 Given the nature of Our Town projects, benefits are likely to emerge over time and may not be fully measurable during the period of a grant.
-You will need to provide evidence of progress toward achieving improved strengthening of the community(ies) as appropriate to the project.
+You will need to indicate areas in which your project made progress toward achieving systems change as appropriate to the project.